 Investors come calling when bots suspected of driving traffic

 Investors are very clued up about the danger of ad fraud.
-There have been numerous investors taking court action against supposed manufacturing of, or turning a blind eye, to inflating bot activity and where billion-dollar companies have been accused of attracting only virtual eyeballs, and in other cases law firms roll on the bandwagon seeking redress for investors when scant attention has been paid to the problem.
-It has become an imperative to take this seriously.
+There have been numerous investors taking court action against supposed manufacturing of, or turning a blind eye, to inflating bot activity, and where billion-dollar companies have been accused of attracting only virtual eyeballs, and in other cases law firms roll on the bandwagon seeking redress for investors when scant attention has been paid to the problem.
+It has become imperative to take this seriously.

 The SaaS sector is probably the most unforgiving arena for fake bot metrics.
 Lemkin says: “With the recurring revenue models in SaaS, it’s much harder to fake it until you make it.
 You’ve got to put the numbers up every month.”

 The hard truth is that if there are bots and invalid clicks in the SaaS funnel, at some point, the sums will no longer add up.